Nest Egg

 Gathering User Data

-Before starting the design we knew we had to get feedback from people to see what would work and what wouldn’t so we conducted some user testing.
+Before starting the design, we knew it was important to get feedback to understand what would work and what wouldn’t, so we conducted some user testing.

 User Testing Feedback